 In the 1970s the Bank was involved in energy sector financing which gave them the skill to expand internationally in the US, Moscow, and Singapore and later in Australia. , and it still holds the right to generate sterling banknotes till date even after not being a Central Bank, which is equivalent to the banknotes produced by Bank of England.

 In 1995 the banknotes called Tercentenary Series showed Sir Walter Scott on the front and represents industries that Scotland excels at the back till 2007.
 In 2007 the new banknotes issued had the common theme of Scotland bridges which had the previous color combination but the difference in the text font (more prominent).

-Cornerstones were included with watermark patterns in the edges to increase its the ability to withstand wear or damage.
+Cornerstones were included with watermark patterns in the edges to increase its ability to withstand wear or damage.
 The new version also had metallic security.
-The notes issued in 2016 had new features which moved the portrait of Sir Walter Scott by Henry Raeburn from center to the right with the bank`s headquarters “The Mound” in the center.
+The notes issued in 2016 had new features that moved the portrait of Sir Walter Scott by Henry Raeburn from the center to the right with the bank`s headquarters “The Mound” in the center.

 We hope you were able to activate your Bank of Scotland card online using our step by step guide.

 Still, if you faced any issues with Bank of Scotland card activation, you can get in touch with their customer support, and also comment down the issues you faced with www.bankofscotland.co.uk/activate here in this page, we might be able to help you too!